We offer a variety of unusual plants for sale,

-We only sell plants to be picked up here, no shipping.
+We only sell plants to be picked up here in Hopkinton, no shipping.

 Please contact Wayne directly for more information.

 Adonis amurense opens its flowers in late winter with the first touch of warm sun, often blooming as early as late February or early March in my garden.
 Lacy, fern-like foliage follows bloom.
-Develops into spreading foot-wide and larger clumps whose above ground foliage "disappears" as it goes dormant in early summer.
+Develops into spreading foot-wide and larger clumps whose above ground foliage "disappears" as the entire plant enters its dormancy period in early summer.

-Bare-root divisions available in summer and fall when plants are dormant.
-Please inquire.
+Bare-root divisions available only in summer and fall when plants are dormant.

 Please inquire about availability.

-Bare-root divisions available in autumn after frost.
-Please inquire.
+Bare-root divisions available only in autumn after frost.